Nissedal

-Nissedal is a rural municipality in Telemark in the county of Vestfold og Telemark in Norway.
+Nissedal is a rural municipality in Telemark region of Telemark county, Norway.
 It is part of the traditional regions of Upper Telemark and Vest-Telemark.
 The administrative centre of the municipality is the village of Treungen.
-The municipality of Nissedal was established on January 1, 1838 (see formannskapsdistrikt).
-As of 2018, Nissedal is home to 1,489 full-time residents and 2,246 vacation homes.
+Other villages in Nissedal include Kyrkjebygda and Felle.

+The 905 km2 municipality is the 129th largest by area of the 356 municipalities in Norway.
+Nissedal is the 303rd most populous municipality in Norway with a population of 1,442.
+The municipality's population density is 1.8 PD/km2 and its population has increased by 0.8% over the previous 10-year period.
+Nissedal has 2,246 vacation homes, so the population swells during holidays and vacation times.

-Nissedal has been nicknamed the Telemark Riviera due to its close proximity to Gautefall Alpine Center, and due to its many campgrounds and places for outdoor activities.
-There is a total of 1,750 lakes in Nissedal, including Nisser Lake, the seventh-largest lake in Norway, which Nissedal is named after.
-Gautefall, which is home to Telemark County’s largest alpine center, lies adjacent to the municipality.
-For residents of cities near the Oslo Fjord, Gautefall is the nearest winter sport destination.
+Nissedal has been nicknamed the "Telemark Riviera" for its close proximity to Gautefall Alpine Center and for its many campgrounds and outdoor activities.
+There are a total of 1,750 lakes in Nissedal, including Nisser, the seventh-largest lake in Norway, which Nissedal is named after.
+Gautefall, which is home to Telemark County's largest alpine center, lies adjacent to the municipality.
+For residents of the Oslo Fjord area, Gautefall is the nearest winter sport destination.

-Nissedal’s terrain is characterized by roche moutonnée rock formations, mountains, valleys, forests, wetlands, and lakes.
+Nissedal's terrain is characterized by roche moutonnée rock formations, mountains, valleys, forests, wetlands, and lakes.
 Nissedal is a popular destination for outdoor activities such as paddling, fishing, swimming, mountain biking, hiking, kayaking, skiing, boating, and more.
 It is recognized as one of Norway’s best places for mountain climbing.
-It is home to Hægefjell, one of Norway’s most popular mountain climbing destinations.
+Nissedal is home to Hægefjell, one of Norway's most popular mountain climbing destinations.

-The municipality is bordered by Fyresdal to the west, Kviteseid to the north, Drangedal to the east, and Gjerstad, Vegårshei and Åmli municipalities to the south.

 General information

+Nissedal was originally a part of the Kviteseid parish until Nissedal established its own parish in 1810.
+The parish of Nissedal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1962, the Espestøl area (population: 7) of Åmli Municipality in Aust-Agder county was transferred to Nissedal Municipality in Telemark county.
+Then again on 1 January 1965, the unpopulated Espestøl, Reinefoss, and Espestølstykket areas of Åmli Municipality in Aust-Agder county was transferred to Nissedal Municipality in Telemark county.
+The borders have not changed since that time.